Skip to main content

 Every morning, I spend 5 minutes on task triage:

-1. Review tasks due today and overdue tasks
+1. Review tasks due today and any overdue tasks

 2. Check if any "In Progress" tasks are stalled and need to be marked "Blocked"

-3. Pick my three must-do tasks for the day — these are the non-negotiables
+3. Pick my three must-do tasks for the day — these are non-negotiable

 4. Move everything else to "This Week" or "Later" views

 I use a Kanban board view for active work (columns: Not Started, In Progress, Blocked, Done) and a table view for planning and review.
-The same database, two different perspectives.
+Same database.
+Two completely different perspectives.
+Being able to flip between them is probably worth the switch to Notion all by itself.

 Every Sunday evening, I spend 20-30 minutes reviewing the week: